-CHARACTER ELEMENT

-OBJECTIVE

-DESIGN RESPONSE

-AVOID

-ILLUSTRATION

-BUILDING HEIGHT AND FORM

-- To maintain the predominantly single storey scale and pitched roof character of the precinct. - To ensure buildings do not dominate the streetscape or disrupt the existing streetscape rhythm. - Ensure new buildings are composed of facades that contain a single storey element where this is the prevailing streetscape character, with recessive upper levels. - Ensure upper level additions to existing single storey dwellings are setback to appear as a recessive element. - Ensure buildings incorporate roof forms that integrate with the pitched roofs in the street. - Ensure attached side by side developments are designed to read as one dwelling within the streetscape.
+CHARACTER 00 15051115 DESIGN N/OID ELEMENT OBJECTIVE RESPONSE AVOID ILLUSTRATION BUILDING HEIGHT AND FORM To maintain the predominantly single storey scale and pitched roof character of the precinct.
+To ensure buildings do not dominate the streetscape or disrupt the existing streetscape rhythm.
+Ensure new buildings are composed of facades that contain a single storey element with recessive upper levels.
+Ensure visible roof forms integrate with the pitched roofs in the streetscape.
+Ensure upper level additions to existing dwellings are sufficiently setback to minimise their visibility.
+Two storey façades to the street.
+Large bulky buildings or extensions that dominate the streetscape.
+Flat or curved roofs.
+Attached, side by side town houses.
+Maintain single storey streetscape scale Recessive upper levels for new dwellings Integrate with pitched roofs Minimise visibility of upper level extensions FRONT BOUNDARY TREATMENT To maintain the predominant low front fence heights.
+To maintain views of front gardens.
+Ensure low (up to 1m) solid front fences that are appropriate to the era and design of the dwelling behind.
+High solid front fences.

-- Two storey façades to the street where this is not the prevailing streetscape character.

-- Flat or curved roofs.

-- Three storey facades to the street.

-Maintain single storey streetscape scale

-Integrate with pitched roofs

-Recessive upper levels for new dwellings

-Minimise visibility of upper level extensions

-Avoid 3 storey facades

-FRONT BOUNDARY TREATMENT

-- To maintain the predominant low to medium front fence heights. - To ensure fences in front of heritage properties are appropriate to the era and design of the house. - To maintain views of front gardens. - Ensure front fences are no more than 1.5m or the average fence height of the four properties either side (whichever is less). - Ensure the retention of original front fences where heritage overlays apply. - Front fences along declared main roads (RD1Z) may be up to 2m in height where this is consistent with the prevailing fence height on the neighbouring properties. - High solid front fences. - Fences designs that are inappropriate to the era and design of the dwelling.

 Avoid high front fences